pebblecode/pebble-handbook/great-people/people/designer-role-profiles.md

 - At least 4 years experience
 - (Advise / Guide on) Visual design skills
-- (Advise / Guide on) Critical thinking
+- (Advise / Guide on) Critical thinking skills
 - (Advise / Guide on) Front-end development skills
 - An interest in business development
 - Line management responsibilities